 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
-It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+It is a good choice for attracting butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Valentine Bleeding Heart is recommended for the following landscape applications;
+Gold Heart Bleeding Heart is recommended for the following landscape applications;